706-419-3883

 • Rheumatoid or gouty arthritis in the feet when the joints are “hot” and swollen

 Note: Warm foot baths can be tolerated by most diabetic individuals.
-If there are good foot pulses present, diabetic individuals can usually tolerate a 102°F foot bath.
+If there are good foot pulses present, diabetic individuals and individuals who have peripheral neuropathy can usually tolerate a 102°F foot bath.

 Equipment Needed: